saka1029/util/doc/dentaku.md

                 | define-binary
                 | expression
-define-variable = ID ASSIGN expression define-unary    = ID ID ASSIGN expression define-binary   = ID ID ID ASSIGN expression expression      = binary { CONCAT binary }
+define-variable = ID ASSIGN expression define-unary    = UOP ID ASSIGN expression define-binary   = ID BOP ID ASSIGN expression expression      = binary { CONCAT binary }
 binary          = or { BOP or }
 or              = and { OR and }